 Vegan Summer Festival Berlin

-The Vegan Summer Festival is co-hosted every year by VEBU, Berlin Vegan and Albert Schweitzer Foundation.
-It runs for three days and attracted 55,000 visitors in 2015 and 60,000 visitors in 2016.
+The Vegan Summer Festival is co-hosted every year by ProVeg (formerly German Vegetarian Association), Berlin Vegan and Albert Schweitzer Foundation.
+It runs for three days and attracted 65,000 visitors in 2018.

-Our weekly newsletter reached 100,000 subscribers in August 2016.
+Our bi-weekly newsletter reached 115,000 subscribers in September 2018.
 It covers a variety of animal protection and related topics.
 We use a mixture of factual and emotional contents.
-Opening rates are 27.8 % on average and click rates are 19.8 % on average (baseline: all recipients).
+Opening rates are 28% on average and click rates are 18% on average (baseline: all recipients).

 The newsletter serves a variety of purposes that are hard to quantify: We have anecdotal evidence that it plays a role in dietary change and lowering recidivism rates.
 It also helps keeping parts of the animal-friendly community well informed and to make them use correct information in their outreach (we fact check our articles thoroughly).
 It also helps with fundraising.

 Through our media work, our aim is to raise awareness of animal welfare issues and vegan nutrition among the general public.
 This is designed to have the indirect impact that calls for reforms (aimed at business and politics) receive greater public support and that any prejudices and stereotypes surrounding vegan nutrition are eliminated.
 In 2017, we reached 62.7 million people with media reports.